-The Upper East Region of Ghana has a population of just over a million people and covers 7.8% of Ghana’s land mass, so its pretty small.
-The capital of the region is Bolgatanga, sometimes referred to as Bolga.
+The Upper East Region of Ghana has a population of just over a million people and covers 7.8% of Ghana’s land mass.
+The capital of the region is Bolgatanga which is sometimes referred to as Bolga.

 Where the Upper West Region is located in Ghana